Stranglehold (video game): Release

-Updates and downloadable content

 On December 6, 2007, Midway released a downloadable map pack for the PlayStation 3 and Xbox 360 video game systems.
 The map pack featured 10 additional multiplayer maps, as well as 21 all-new multiplayer character skins.
 The Xbox 360 version also included 10 new achievements worth 250 points.

-Film adaptation

-According to The Hollywood Reporter, Lion Rock Entertainment would be making the sequel to John Woo's Hard Boiled.
-The film would be based on the plot of Stranglehold.
-In an interview with Twitchfilm Terence Chang announced that the film would be a prequel to Hard Boiled with a much younger Tequila.
-Hong Kong actor-director Stephen Fung would direct the film in Singapore and the U.S. with a $20 million budget.

-Since the initial announcement of a big-screen version of Stranglehold, there has been no further news on its production.
-It is presumed that the project was a victim of Midway Games' bankruptcy.
+Warner Bros.
+Interactive Entertainment re-released the Windows version of the game through GOG.com on November 26, 2019.